lbryio/spec/index.md

 Finding the closest nodes is done via iterative `FindNode` DHT requests.
 The host starts with the closest nodes it knows about and sends a `FindNode(target_hash)` request to each of them.
 If any of the requests return nodes that are closer to the target hash, the host sends `FindNode` requests to those nodes to try to get even closer.
 When the `FindNode` requests no longer return nodes that are closer, the search ends.

-Once the search is over, the host takes the 8 closest nodes it found and sends a `Store(target_hash)` request to them.
+Once the search is over, the host sends a `Store(target_hash)` request to the closest several nodes it found.
 The nodes receiving this request store the fact that the host is a peer for the target hash.

 ### Download